Where is neon training available?

 In the United States, nothing like neon’s original trade schools.
 Those schools closed long ago without so much as a whimper from the industry.
 Their training methods, from which the industry could have developed qualifications, vanished.
 Some claim you can walk into a neon shop and say, Want to become a neon glassblower?
 But most come from within the company and are trained for the company.

-Neon schools no longer exist and small sign shops that offer training provide modest credentials.
+Neon schools no longer exist and small sign shops that offer training provide modest credentials on how to wire a neon sign.

 Northwest Technical College in Minnesota